terrencetec/kontrol/docs/source/concept.rst

 Advanced control methods
 ------------------------
 * ``kontrol.complementary_filter.ComplementaryFilter`` class provides an option use H-infinity synthesis to optimize complementary filters according to modeled sensor noises.

   * The same method can be used to optimize sensor correction filters and feedback controllers.

+Don't hesitate to check out the :ref:`Tutorials` for examples.